-All Phase 1 proposals must be prepared and submitted using the new, web-based proposal submission tool, p1.
-The Later ESO FORM has been retired.
+All Phase 1 proposals must be prepared and submitted using the web-based proposal submission tool, p1.
 Further details can be found in Sect.
 1.1 and in The ESO Messenger (2019, v.
 176, p.
 41), or online in the p1 introduction webpage.
 Users are encouraged to get familiarised with the new system using the p1demo.